Industrial Photography

 When these shipments arrive they go to a cooperage where they are inspected, repaired, rebuilt and made ready for the whisky industry.

-Speyside Cooperage
+Whisky Casks – The Speyside Cooperage

-I’ve spent numerous days on industrial photography assignments at the Speyside Cooperage not far from Stirling in Scotland.
+I’ve spent numerous days on industrial photography assignments at the Speyside Cooperage, not far from Stirling in Scotland.

 Here, men (and I’ve not yet seen a woman), plane, hammer, drill, knock, smooth, fill and move in perpetual motion as they work on one cask after another throughout the day.